johneastman/boomerang/README.md

 # Boomerang
-Boomerang is an interpreted language written in Python.
+Boomerang is a programming language written in Python.

 Boomerang is:
+* **Interpreted:** code executes in the runtime of another language (in this case, Python).
 * **Procedural:** commands are executed in the order they are defined.
 * **Dynamically Typed:** variable, function, parameter, etc. types are not declared explicitly; rather, they are interpreted from the values they are assigned (e.g., `1` is an integer, `3.14159` is a float, `"hello world!"` is a string, etc.).
 * **Strongly Typed:** strict rules for how different types interact (e.g. `1 + 1` or `1 + 1.5` are valid, but `1 + "hello world!"` is invalid).